Eskimo (1933 film): Plot

-Mala is a member of an unspecified Eskimo tribe living in Alaska.
+Mala is a member of an unspecified Inupiat tribe living in Alaska.
 He has a wife, Aba, and two children.
-As he and the villagers welcome a hunter from another village, they hunt walrus, and celebrate.
+As he and the villagers welcome a hunter from another village, they hunt Walrus, and celebrate.
 Mala learns of white traders at nearby Tjaranak Inlet.
 He desperately wants rifles, and Aba longs for sewing needles and other white men's goods.
 Mala and Aba travel by dog sled to the trading ship with their children, and encounter an old friend whose wife died about a month before.
 Mala offers his friend to have sex with a willing Aba, which comforts their friend, and they part ways contentedly.
 When they meet the white ship captain, he exchanges Mala's tanned animal skins for a rifle.
 The captain demands that Aba spend the night with him and gets her drunk, and has sex with her.
 Mala demands that the captain promise him that Aba will not be molested again.

 Mala and the Eskimos go bowhead whale hunting in wooden boats with harpoons, and an actual whale hunt and carcass butchering is depicted.
 After the successful hunt, two drunken white men kidnap Aba and the ship captain rapes her.
 Aba staggers away still drunk at dawn.
 The Captain's mate, disgusted by the captain's betrayal, is hunting seals.
 He mistakes Aba for an animal and kills her.
 Mala kills the ship's captain with a harpoon, mistakenly believing the captain shot his wife.
 He flees to his village.

 Lonely and needing someone to care for his children, Mala asks the hunter if his wife Iva can help with sewing hides.
 Mala still longs for Aba, and, though Iva moves in with him, their relationship is cold.
 The Eskimos go hunting caribou by stampeding the animals into a lake and shooting them with bow and arrow and spears.
 Mala is haunted by Aba's death, and after pouring out his grief through dance and prayer, he changes his name to Kripik.
 Kripik's attitude toward Iva softens dramatically, and they make love.
 The hunter whom Mala befriended decides to return to his village and gives Kripik his other wife in gratitude, who is delighted to live with Iva and Mala.